Skip to main content

 Using an SSH Key

-Now the SSH key is added to your My Account which can be used with any new virtual compute node that you create in the future by simply selecting the public key during a virtual compute node creation process
+Now the SSH key is added to your My Account which can be used with any new virtual compute node that you create in the future by simply selecting the public key during a virtual compute node creation process.
+SSH Key Usage

 You can also refer enable/disable password-based authentication for SSH access to the server.